soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a linguist specializing in syntax and morphology.
-I am currently a tenure-track assistant professor in the Department of English Language and Literature at Gyeongsang National University (GNU) in South Korea.
+I am currently a tenure-track assistant professor in the Department of English Language and Literature at Gyeongsang National University (GNU) in Korea.
 Previously, I was a postdoctoral researcher at the University of Pennsylvania where I worked with Marlyse Baptista.
 I received my PhD from New York University (NYU) where I worked with Alec Marantz.
 You can find my CV [here](https://drive.google.com/file/d/1NUJ6NBp78pArdtZHczC67XZVSjpg8wUe/view?usp=drive_link).

 <!-- Welcome!
 I am a linguist specializing in syntax and morphology.
 I am currently a tenure-track assistant professor at [GNU](https://www.gnu.ac.kr/main/main.do).
 Previously, I was a postdoctoral researcher at [UPenn](https://www.upenn.edu/) where I worked with [Marlyse Baptista](https://web.sas.upenn.edu/marlysebaptista/).
 I received my PhD from [NYU](https://www.nyu.edu/) where I worked with [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/).
 You can find my CV [here](https://drive.google.com/file/d/1YRC2pAU2YTmiWKK4wLvyLwLNvehsSo6T/view?usp=drive_link). -->